 So that you are aware of the time you will need to commit if you take up a placement with us, we ask that you:

-- Gradually build up to working with 4 clients a week, half of which you would expect to see after 5pm (we do our best to enable counsellors to see clients concurrently, but this may not always be possible).
-CBT students to build up to working with 3 clients.
+- Gradually build up to working with 5 clients a week, half of which you would expect to see after 5pm (we do our best to enable counsellors to see clients concurrently, but this may not always be possible).

 - Take responsibility for and engage with, by completing in a timely way, the administrative tasks that relate to the client work.
 Training will be provided to work using our IT and cloud-based client management system.